New American Poets

 Something in the field cannot.

-Poem from The History of Anonymity (University of Georgia Press, 2008).
+From The History of Anonymity (University of Georgia Press, 2008).
 Reprinted with the permission of the author.
 All Rights Reserved.